dataloop-ai/dtlpy-documentation/tutorials/model_management/use_public_models/chapter.md

 ```
 Public models can be downloaded to your machine for local training and inference, or they can be trained and deployed on the cloud for integration into the Dataloop platform.

-At this point, you can do one of the following:
-1. Download a model for local training and/or inferencing
-2. Implement a model on the platform

 Deploying on the platform also allows you to inference on data items, as well as integrate the model into FaaS or pipelines.

+### Implement a public model on the platform

-## Download a public model for local training and/or inferencing
+#### Clone and deploy a public model
-    1. download codebase
-    2. build adapter
-    3. load adapter
-    4. run predict
+Download the model and package you want to copy it to your project.

+Only models that are trained (i.e. `model.status = ‘trained’) can be deployed.
+Since the public model is pre-trained, it can be deployed directly.

 ```python